Preparing your Eureka Prizes submission: tips for entrants

 Don’t leave it until the last minute

 Late submissions will not be accepted under any circumstances – so don’t do anything that might affect your ability to meet the deadline.
-Although the entry system is open for a few months, in a typical year more than 60 per cent of submissions come through in the last 36 hours.
-We’re consistently overwhelmed with requests for concessions which, in the interests of fairness, we decline without exception.
+Although the entry system is open for a few months, in a typical year the vast majority of submissions come through in the last 48 hours.
+We’re consistently approached with requests for concessions which, in the interests of fairness, we decline without exception.
 Slow internet speeds, assessors who haven’t followed through, overlooked details, and problems with attachments are among the most widely cited and easily avoided reasons for not getting an entry in on time.
 You’ve been warned!